infection/site/src/guide/command-line-options.md

 ### `--logger-project-root-directory`

-While generating GitHub an GitLab reports, Infection need to replace some links to their correct path according to your repository.
+While generating GitHub and GitLab reports, Infection need to replace some links to their correct path according to your repository.
 To do so, it will auto-detect `GITHUB_WORKSPACE` GitHub environment variable, and `CI_PROJECT_DIR` GitLab environment variable as project root directory.